-If you’re interested in learning how to be a better runner.
+Are you interested in learning how to be a better runner?
 If you are highly motivated to run faster then you may want to read this.
 Short, sweet and to the point.

-These are a few do’s and dont’s that kept me from breaking the 2.20 barrier and also caused me from not breaking 2.40 for 7 years.
+These are a few do’s and do not’s that kept me from breaking the 2.20 barrier and also caused me from not breaking 2.40 for 7 years.

 DO enjoy the journey in your training.
 Look at it in a long-term approach.

-DO drink a shit load of water, both in training and in your racing.
-I learned this hard way, my wife, on the other hand has it down..all she drinks.
+DO drink water, both in training and in your racing.
+I learned this the hard way.

-Replace what you have lost in training, in sweat.
+Replace what you have lost in training and sweat.

 DO take sleep seriously.
 The quickest way to fatigue and burn out is not giving your system enough time to recharge and recover from your last training effort.